 Dividend

-The Board recommends a dividend of B30/- per Equity Share having a face value of B10/- each (300 %) on the Equity Share Capital of B10,68,30,000/- for the year ended on 31st March 2025 aggregating to B32.05 Crores.
-As per Finance Act, 2020, the Dividend is taxable in the hands of the Shareholders.
+The Board recommends a dividend of C35/- per Equity Share having a face value of C10/- each (350%) on the Equity Share Capital of C 10,68,30,000/- for the year ended on 31st March 2026 aggregating to C37.39 Crores.
 Dividend on Equity Shares is subject to the approval of the Shareholders at the ensuing Annual General Meeting.

 STATE OF AFFAIRS OPERATIONS